Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Related Work

 \textbf{Primacy bias and plasticity loss.} Primacy bias \cite{primacy} is also identified by a variety of other terminologies, including implicit under-parameterization \cite{kumar2020}, capacity loss \cite{lyle2021}, and dormant neuron phenomenon \cite{dormant}.
-All of these can be generalized as plasticity loss \cite{lyle2023,ma2024}, i.e., loss of ability to learn and generalize.
+All of these can be generalized as plasticity loss \cite{lyle2023,kumar2023,ma2024}, i.e., loss of ability to learn and generalize.
 Resetting the last layer of an agent network \cite{primacy} retrieves plasticity, but may cause knowledge forgetting. \citet{dormant} suggest that dormant neurons in agent networks have a negative effect on model plasticity, which can be mitigated by resetting these neurons.
-However, our empirical findings present a surprising deviation from this conclusion within the context of reward overoptimization, which unveils that dormant neurons act as a regularization that benefits our model, offering a new perspective for understanding neuron states and overcoming primacy bias.
+However, our empirical findings present a surprising twist in the context of reward overoptimization, which reveals that dormant neurons act as an adaptive regularization that benefits our model, offering a novel perspective on understanding neuron states and overcoming primacy bias.